nicolasdewez/travelBook/README.md

 * Improvements css: filters -> 2 columns ? with in tables ?
 Using Saas
 * Live notifications
 * In user settings, can choice receive notifications
+* Logs: files, channels ?
+* Step 1 travel: if place does not exists then create it